 Interactions with other drugs

 Avoid with beta blockers and other hypotensive medication (Enalapril, Peridopril, Atenolol, Amlodipine).
 Long-term use may elevate blood pressure, reducing drug efficacy.
 Licorice may increase potassium excretion, therefore avoid with digoxin (Lanoxin, Sigmaxin), potassium depletion may increase digoxin toxicity.
-May decrease metabolism and therefore potentiate the effect of cortisone and prednisolone (Cortate, Presolone, Solone): use with caution to avoid corticosteroid excess.
+May decrease metabolism and thus potentiate the effect of cortisone and prednisolone (Cortate, Presolone, Solone): use with caution to avoid corticosteroid excess.
 Avoid with thiazide (potassium-depleting diuretics including Accuretic and Amizide).
 A constituent of licorice has demonstrated potentiation of chemotherapy medication (paclitaxel, vinblastine); observe patient.

 Balch, P. A., & Bell, S. J. (2012).
 Prescription for herbal healing (2nd ed.).
 New York, N.Y.: Avery.